 In April 2016, Aaron Lee received the Outstanding Employee Award from Disability Alliance BC, which recognizes an outstanding employee with a disability who has exhibited exceptional skill or accomplishments in their work.
+Aaron is ar exceptional skill or accomplishments in their work.
 Aaron is an administrator at Vancity's community branch in Port Coquitlam, and is part of Vancity's workplace inclusion program.
 He was nominated by his colleague Kathryn Hansen for his diligence and upbeat attitude.
 Aaron says he feels confident about the work he is doing and is pleased to have a permanent job with the local credit union.